max-tys/stock-portfolio/README.md

    - Create the PostgreSQL databases: `rails db:create`.
 Make sure the superuser has granted the privilege to create databases ("CREATEDB") to the selected user.
    - Migrate the PostgreSQL databases: `rails db:migrate`.

+3. Get a free API from Finnhub and save it in Rails by running `rails credentials:edit`.
+Use `finnhub` as the namespace, and save the API as `api_key` under `finnhub`.

-3. Start the Rails server:
+4. Start the Rails server:

    - The server listens on port 3000 by default.
    - To start the server, run `rails s` or `rails server`.